 I love French and Dutch cheeses, Italian prosecco, Spanish meats, British biscuits, and Swiss chocolates.
 When I’m not in Europe, all those things are expensive imported luxury goods.
 In Europe, they’re a trip to the grocery store down the block and cost no more than anything else on the shelves.

-8. To meet interesting people
+#9.
+To meet interesting people.

 Whether expat or foreigner, people here are more interesting than those I’m likely to meet back home—either they’re foreign or else they’re expats and have some story to share about how they came to be here.
-Most expats are serial, they have already been living in other countries before I met them, and they have so many experiences to share.
+Most expats are serial—they have already been living in other countries before I met them, and they have so many experiences to share.
 And making local friends who have a whole new culture to open up to you is invaluable as well as interesting.

-9. To conveniently explore more of Europe
+#10.
+To conveniently explore more of Europe.

 I love traveling, and Europe is my favorite part of the world to explore.
 It’s so easy and affordable to do when you’re in the heart of the Continent already.

-10. To appreciate life
+#11.
+To appreciate life.

+The American work ethic truly is a unique thing in the world.
+It’s a cliché, but the rest of the world really does work to live.
+People here don’t care if they can make overtime on a holiday or that there might be tourists to shop on a Sunday.
+Nothing can cut into a non-American’s leisure time.
 In some parts of Europe, the daily siesta is still a time-honored tradition.
-I love that society here doesn’t push you to always go, go, go, it encourages you to slow down.
+I love that society here doesn’t push you to always go, go, go—it encourages you to slow down.
 I don’t want to miss out on the best part of life—my family—and I certainly don’t want to sacrifice time with them for work.
-I’m glad to live in a place that reminds me to appreciate what matters and respects—even enforces—this boundary.
+I’m glad to live in a place that reminds me to appreciate what matters and respects this boundary.